GCSEComputer Science

 Master GCSE Computer Science Hardware using simple revision notes, key facts and practice questions — all generated by AI for your exam.

 Hardware refers to the physical components of a computer system that you can touch and see.
-This includes everything from the central processing unit (CPU) to the keyboard and monitor.
+It includes devices like the CPU, RAM, hard drives, and peripherals such as keyboards and mice.

 Key Concepts

-• 1The CPU is the brain of the computer, processing instructions and managing tasks.
+• 1The CPU (Central Processing Unit) is the brain of the computer, processing instructions and managing tasks.

-• 3Storage devices like hard drives and SSDs save data permanently.
+• 3Storage devices, like hard drives and SSDs, are used to store data permanently.

-• 5Output devices display or produce results from the computer, like monitors and printers.
+• 5Output devices, like monitors and printers, display or produce results from the computer.

 Simple Explanation

 Hardware is all the physical parts of a computer that you can see and touch.
-This includes the CPU, which does all the thinking, RAM, which helps the CPU by storing data it needs quickly, and storage devices like hard drives that keep your files safe.
-Input devices like keyboards let you give commands, while output devices like monitors show you the results.
+This includes the CPU, which does all the thinking, RAM, which helps the computer remember things while it's on, and storage devices, which keep your files.
+You also have input devices like keyboards to type and output devices like monitors to see what you're doing.

 Memory Trick